From the ancient and beautiful Italian island of Sicily

 Early Notables of the Ferrettino family (pre 1700)

 Prominent among bearers of this surname in early times was Domenico Ferretti, a diplomat and jurist in Castelfranco in 1490.
-Giulio Ferretti was a Statesman and jurisconsult in Ravenna in 1500; Raimondo Ferretti, governor of Loreto and Archbishop of Ravenna in 1690; Ciro Ferri (1634-1689), was an Italian Baroque sculptor and...
-Another 101 words (7 lines of text) are included under the topic Early Ferrettino Notables in all our PDF Extended History products and printed products wherever possible.
+Giulio Ferretti was a Statesman and jurisconsult in Ravenna in 1500; Raimondo Ferretti, governor of Loreto and Archbishop of Ravenna in 1690; Ciro Ferri (1634-1689), was an Italian Baroque sculptor and painter; Gabriele Ferretti was Archbishop of Fermo and Cardinal of Santa Chiesa; many members of this family were honored with the title of Knight of...
+Another 76 words (5 lines of text) are included under the topic Early Ferrettino Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ferrettino family to the New World and Oceana